 It will really depend on your own circumstances and what you're looking to gain from online course providers.

 Udemy focuses more on short-term courses that students can use to learn specific skills like photography or basic computer skills.
 Anyone can create a Udemy course.

-Coursera takes a more academic approach, and the majority of their programs are offered by professors from actual colleges and universities.
+Coursera takes a more academic approach, and the majority of its programs are offered by professors from actual colleges and universities.

 Both Udemy and Coursera have their own merits, depending on what type of information you're looking for.

-By the way, I reviewed 10 online learning platforms, so you should have enough information to compare them all and decide which is the best fit for you.
+By the way, I reviewed the top 10 online learning platforms, so you should have enough information to compare them all and decide which is the best fit for you.

 So while there are more expensive courses on the platform, you can almost always find a bestselling course on the topic you're interested in for $10 - $15 (see here for more info on how to get Udemy courses on sale).